Please note: AABB reserves the right to make updates to this program.

 Co-Presenters: Mary J. Townsend, MD, Medical Director, Vitalant, Scottsdale, AZ; Mindy Goldman, MD, Medical Director, Donor & Clinical Services, Canadian Blood Services, Ottawa, Canada

 After participating in this educational activity, participants should be able to:

 - Give example(s) of situations where decision to either defer or accept a donor is difficult to make.

-- Discuss donor eligibility issues in situations with no specific guidance (e.g. athletes, donors with certain medical conditions and disabilities).
+- Discuss donor eligibility issues in situations with no specific guidance (e.g. athletes and donors with certain medical conditions).

 - Describe best practices to ensure donor safety among such uncommon donors.

 Have you had difficulty with donor deferral in situations where there is no specific guidance?
-Blood donation among athletes, medication deferrals, donors who underwent the new stem cell and RPR treatments for orthopedic and cosmetic purposes, donors with medical conditions (e.g. cardiac disease) and donors with disabilities (e.g. wheel chair use).
+Blood donation among athletes, medication deferrals, donors who underwent the new stem cell treatment, donors with medical conditions (e.g. cardiac disease) and donors with disabilities (e.g. wheel chair use).
 The list can go on-and-on.
 This eCast will go over donor eligibility criteria to ensure donor safety and cover such difficult situations.
 Participants will also be invited to list their most troublesome eligibility issues to be addressed during the program.

 | || ||